Even before we set off on our overlanding Africa adventure, volunteering with monkeys in South Africa was on our wish list.

 South Africa is a country with stunning landscapes and a wealth of wildlife that leaves you in awe.

-It is also a country still recovering from the atrocities of apartheid and can be confronting to the western visitor in regards to the extensive poverty that exists for so many.
+It is also a country still recovering from the atrocities of apartheid and suffering extensive poverty.
+This can be confronting for Western first-time visitors.

 Therefore the onus lies with individual organisations raising money themselves and using donations and volunteers to help run the conservation projects.

-We volunteered at a wildlife rehabilitation centre, where most of the animals were orphaned, injured or rescued pets.
+We volunteered at a wildlife rehabilitation centre, originally called DIY Wild, now Helping Hands Wildlife where most of the animals were orphaned, injured or rescued pets.

 As you can probably tell from our photos, many of the animals at the centre were vervet monkeys.
-It was the perfect place to volunteer in South Africa for someone who loves monkeys … err yes, that would be me, Shelley.
+It was the perfect place to volunteer in South Africa for someone who loves monkeys.

 The Vervet Monkey Foundation rehabilitates and provides sanctuary to over 500 primates.
 These include monkeys who have been orphaned, injured, abused, rescued from laboratories or unwanted pets.